Person sewing a piece of fabric onto a piece of animal hide with a decorative orange embroidery design.

 We believe that meaningful travel is not about the number of places you visit, but about the depth of your experiences.

-To ensure that each participant has a truly personalized experience, we am offering only three spots on this tour.
+To ensure that each participant has a truly personalized experience, we are offering only five spots on this tour (on request, with the possibility to bring a partner/family member or friend).
 The small group size will allow us to connect more deeply with one another and the people we meet along the way.

-We are happy to have by our side our partner artisans, the embroidery power-team Viorica Marian and Maria Opriș, the only sheep skin artisan of our region - Viorica But, the inspiring beadsnecklace artisan Florica Gancea and our ceramic historian and friend Szabo Attila.
+We are happy to have by our side our partner artisans, the embroidery power-team Viorica Marian and Maria Opriș, the only sheep skin artisan of our region - Viorica But, the inspiring beadsnecklace artisan Florica Gancea, one of the very few men weavers, Ionica Crișan and our ceramic historian and friend Szabo Attila.

 Group of women sitting at a table in a wooden room, engaged in a craft activity, with colorful yarns and tools on the table, one woman standing and looking down at the others, smiling.